andychiare/blog/_posts/2017-12-04-why-auth0-chose-serverless-extensibility.markdown

 The next functional change in Webtasks was a move from a pure sandbox model to a pre-provisioned model.
 We created a set of management APIs that allowed the creation of a webtask that could then be invoked separately.

 > **"Imagine our biggest customers having thousands of logins per second.
-Performancewise instead of having to send up to 100kb of code, directly sending the request to a webtask and get a response back dramatically increased throughput."**<br />
+Performancewise instead of having to send up to 100kb of code, directly sending the request to a webtask and getting a response back dramatically increased throughput."**<br />
-> Sandrino di Mattia - Engineering Lead
+> Sandrino Di Mattia - Engineering Lead

 This change was a more traditional model bringing it conceptually in line with other FaaS providers like Lamda.
 Pre-provisioning had an advantage in allowing the system to optimize compilation of the code once and execute over and over.
 It also freed up the body of the request sent to the webtask making it much more useful for a large number of scenarios.